What if awakening.

 There's not even a teaching here,

-Is it?
+Is there?

-So we think we've found it before we've really explored it.
+So we think we've found it.

 Now the thing is that they're both really pointing at the same thing.

-But it's just pointing at the same thing.
+Or maybe from different angles where it's just pointing at the same thing.

 It's pointing at being our true nature.

-If we sit in Shikantaza,
+If we sit in Shikantaza.

-Just allowing,
+Just allowing.

-After a while the effort falls away and it becomes effortless being.
+The effort falls away and it becomes effortless being.

 We're no longer someone trying to sit.